 |Waiting for an Uber|

 Stood in the lay-by outside Ardlui station – no more than a raised platform with a small shelter and a bike rack – it occurred to us that if the train service had resumed, we would have no way of knowing.
 The station had a total absence of any current train service information, either electronic or personal.
+And there was no wifi out here.
 So Ben posted himself at the entrance ready to leap up the stairs and hold up any train that should decide to arrive on the up-line.

 Then a bus lumbered in to view.
 The driver saw Ben and flashed lights at him in various combinations.
 The bus pulled up in the road at the front of the station.
 Not, of course, in the lay-by where there was a proper bus stop.